-Whether a delay takes place or not depends on the Suspend field for the child job.
-This means that the setting defined in the child job is applied.
+Whether a delay takes place or not depends on the Suspend field for the Child Job.
+This means that the setting defined in the Child Job is applied.

-Resume This field is also only displayed if the option Submit Suspended has been set to "YES".
+Resume This field is only displayed if the option Submit Suspended has been set to "YES".

 Here you can choose whether a workflow should be resumed automatically.
+The following possibilities are available:

-- NO: disables this function. - AT: selects an automatic resume action at a fixed time.
-The Resume Time input field is displayed. - IN: selects an automatic resume action after a time period has expired.
+- NO: Deselects this function - AT: Selects an automatic resume action at a fixed time.
+The Resume Time input field is displayed. - IN: Selects an automatic resume action after a time period has expired.
 The Resume In and Unit input fields are displayed.

 Resume Time This field is only displayed if "AT" was selected for Resume.
-The required resume time is entered here in the format YYYY-MM-DDTHH:MI:SS.
-This format is based on the ISO standard 8601 and also permits an incomplete entry.
+The required resume time is entered here in the format "YYYY-MM-DDTHH:MI:SS".
+This format is based on the ISO standard 8601 and also permits incomplete entries.
 If you enter 'T16:00', the job will be resumed at 16:00 hours (starting from the Job Submit time).